Keratoconus care at Mayo Clinic

 Your Mayo Clinic care team

-Mayo Clinic eye doctors (ophthalmologists) provide comprehensive care for people who seek answers about conditions and diseases of their eyes, including keratoconus.
-Ophthalmologists trained in treating children with eye conditions (pediatric ophthalmologists) may work with doctors trained in the general care of children (pediatricians) and other areas to care for children with eye conditions.
+Mayo Clinic ophthalmologists provide comprehensive care for people who seek answers about conditions and diseases of their eyes, including keratoconus.
+Pediatric ophthalmologists trained in treating children with eye conditions may work with other doctors trained in pediatrics and other areas to care for children with eye conditions.

 Advanced diagnosis and treatment

 Mayo Clinic ophthalmologists diagnose keratoconus using advanced technology to evaluate your condition.
-An evaluation may include a test to measure the curve of the cornea (keratometry), computerized corneal mapping and other tests.
+An evaluation may include a test to measure the curve of the cornea, called keratometry, computerized corneal mapping and other tests.

 Expertise and rankings

-Mayo Clinic eye doctors (ophthalmologists) have extensive experience and training in the treatment of cornea diseases, such as keratoconus, and other eye conditions.
-Each year they see more than 400 people with keratoconus.
+Mayo Clinic ophthalmologists have extensive experience and training in the treatment of cornea diseases, such as keratoconus, and other eye conditions.
+Each year they see more than 500 people with keratoconus.